plucia-mitre/pickled-canary_sandbox/README.md

 the branch destination is calculated as: `((Current branch instruction address)+4)+((encoded value)*4)`.
-Given this, if the wildcard for the branch destination operand is specified in Pickled Canary with a label starting with `:` then Pickled Canary will calculate this label as an address yielding a value of the `beq`'s address plus 28.
+Given this, if the wildcard for the branch destination operand is specified in Pickled Canary with a label starting with `:`, then Pickled Canary will calculate this label as an address yielding a value of the `beq`'s address plus 28.

-This feature can be used in conjunction with [Labels](#labels) to enforce a constraint on the scalar value of a wildcard (e.g.: the destination of a branch).
-For example, the following pattern will only match on `beq` instructions which branch to a specific `sw` instruction which must occur within 40 bytes of the `beq`.
+This feature can be used in conjunction with [Labels](#labels) to enforce a constraint on the scalar value of a wildcard (e.g., the destination of a branch).
+For example, the following pattern will match on `beq` instructions which branch only to a specific `sw` instruction that must occur within 40 bytes of the `beq`.

 ```
 beq a0,zero,`:mylabel`